Kung Fu Fighting and Other Great Love Songs

-Kung Fu Fighting and Other Great Love Songs is the first studio album by Jamaican disco artist Carl Douglas.
+Kung Fu Fighting and Other Great Love Songs is the debut studio album by Jamaican disco artist Carl Douglas.
 It reached number one on the Billboard Soul LPs chart and number 37 on Billboards overall Top LPs & Tape chart in 1975.

 In Europe, Asia, Africa and South America the album was released under the name Kung Fu Fighter.

 Reception

 The editorial board of AllMusic Guide scored this album three out of five stars, with reviewer Alex Henderson noting that while the two lead singles of the album are novelty songs focusing on disco beats with lyrics about kung fu, "in fact, most of the tracks aren't novelty items" as "other songs have more romantic lyrics and are competent, if unremarkable, examples of Northern soul-pop".